tassos25/StellarInspiral1D/README.md

 Each step contains main in-list(s) to take care of the stacking of in-lists, those are called `inlist` (, `inlist1`, `inlist2`).

+Additionally, there are in-lists specific for each step and MESA module are therefore called `inlist_#module_step?`.

 ## common_code

 There is a subdirectory `common_code`.
 It contains different bunches of code and data.